- Nov 11, 2025

 Frequent Inspections

 Frequent inspections are conducted before each use or daily, focusing on the crane's essential components.
 This type of inspection should also be completed monthly for cranes that are in regular use.
 Frequent inspections are generally visual and performed by the crane operator or another qualified individual.
+Good inspections protect people, extend equipment life, and keep operations running on time.

 Periodic Inspections